chaosFaktor/autoAur/README.md

 # autoAur
 A small package installer for AUR-Repositorys.
-Inelegantly written in about half an hour using python
+Unelegantly written in about half an hour using python